How Often Should You Get A Facial?

 Let’s examine a common question most clients ask immediately after receiving a facial.

-How Long Do The Benefits of a Facial Last?
+How Long Do the Benefits of a Facial Last?

-Benefits of a facial, like the immediate glow you experience afterward, can last around forty-eight to seventy-two hours, but the lasting effects of the deep cleaning, or more intense facial services provided, will persist and show more within the time period of the upcoming cell turnover, around four weeks or so.
+However, the lasting effects of the deep cleaning, or more intense facial services provided, will persist and show more within the time period of the upcoming cell turnover, around four weeks or so.

 What causes this glow?